makrai/notes/jackendoff90-sem-struct.md

     * Consciousness and the Computational Mind (C&CM 1987)
   * situate the study of meaning in an overall psychological framework,
     * perception, cognition, and conscious experience
-  * linguistic phenomena [only] in the early and middle 1970s
+  * linguistic phenomena only in the early and middle 1970s
 * now a richer range of lexical items and syntactic constructions
 * parts
   1. the basic parameters of the formalization of meaning
     * argument structure and thematic roles
+    * lexical structure
-    * lexical structure, including how the syntactic frames [of a lexical item] are correlated with alternative meanings
+      * how the syntactic frames of a lexical item are correlated with alternative meanings
   2. extending the range of semantic fields encompassed
     * by adding features to existing conceptual primitives, rather than by introducing altogether new primitives